 The competition organizes participants into teams.

-Teams consist of four to eight students who configure and defend their networks and computers from attack.
+Teams consist of up to eight students who configure and defend their networks and computers from attack.
 Multiple schools can come together to form a team.

 The blue teams include students participating in the competition.
 A blue team can have up to six people on the roster and team members must be a full time high school student in Illinois.